osmandapp/docs/content/osmand/plugins/ski-maps.md

 ### Ski slope routes

 With the Skiing profile, the Ski navigation and the [Winter and ski map style](/osmand/map/vector-maps#winter-and-ski) enabled, the [Ski slopes](/osmand/map/vector-maps#routes) routes show all types of pistes that the Ski navigation can use to build navigation routes along.
-Such Ski slopes routes, if enabled, are outlined with the pink color mostly outside ski resort boundaries.
+Such Ski slopes routes, if enabled, are outlined with the violet color mostly outside ski resort boundaries.

 {% data reusables.general.android-ios-switcher %}